Curtin University

 Bachelor of Arts (English and Cultural Studies)

 You'll critically analyse contemporary texts, including literature, film, digital and social media, to understand how they encode and reflect cultural traditions.
-You'll gain a thorough understanding of how society came to be the way it is today, and how to foster social change for the better.
+Throughout your studies, you'll develop a thorough understanding of how society came to be the way it is today, and how to foster social change for the better.

 Delivery mode